foldtn/USAble-Life-Interview-Project/README.md

 Step 8: You may get a prompt about SSL certificate to avoid errors - Say yes to this to avoid local errors with SSL

+You should be good to go at this point :)

 Notes: